DeolaJ/profile-widget/README.md

 ## Improvised additions

 - Added hover state to both Group names and Tasks to improve the visual experience
-- Added some animation to improve the experience too
+- Added some animation to improve the experience of the Progress bar and Task accordion.
+- Made minor changes to make it suitable for mobile screens (responsive).
 - All tests are in the `src/tests` folder, only for easy navigation of the components directory